Olaf Scholz, Germany’s Next Chancellor, Is Calm But Firm.

 He also avoided embarrassing gaffes during a campaign that capitalized on his reputation as a quiet workhorse, adopting the tagline “Scholz will sort it.”

-Scholz has managed to put together an alliance with the Greens and the liberal FDP after a shorter than expected post-election coalition wrangling.
+Scholz has formed an agreement with the Greens and the liberal FDP after a shorter than expected post-election coalition wrangling.

 Scholz has been methodically working his way up the ranks since the 1970s, once dubbed by Der Spiegel magazine as “the epitome of ennui in politics.”

-Born in the northern city of Osnabrueck, he joined the SPD’s youth movement in 1975 and was photographed wearing wool sweaters and an untidy crop of long hair during numerous peace marches.
+Born in the western city of Osnabrueck, he joined the SPD’s youth movement in 1975 and was photographed wearing wool jumpers and an untidy crop of long hair during numerous peace marches.

 In the 1980s, he rose to the position of vice-president of the movement but was unable to become its leader due to criticism that he was too left-wing, but he later shifted to a more moderate position.